-Yet, these reefs are threatened by anthropogenic climate change.
-Oceans store large amounts of atmospheric carbon dioxide (CO2) and have increasingly been doing so since the industrial revolution (Orr et al. 2005).
-When CO2 interacts with sea water molecules, it reacts to release bicarbonate (Watson et al. 2017), creating the phenomenon known as ocean acidification (Cotovicz et al. 2020).
-This in turn reduces the availability of carbonate ions (Watson et al. 2017), which are essential to calcifying organisms such as tropical shallow-water stony corals, as their accretion occurs through the accumulation of calcium carbonate (Eyre et al. 2018).
-Moreover, the increase in atmospheric CO2 has resulted in associated increases in sea surface temperatures (SST) (Hughes et al. 2017).
-When subjected to elevated water temperatures for an extended period of time, coral polyps expel the endosymbiotic zooxanthellae that live within them and turn white, a phenomenon commonly referred to as “bleaching” (Hoegh-Guldberg et al. 2007).
-Following a bleaching event, corals may suffer from reduced growth and calcification, with rates of survival declining (Ostrander et al. 2000).
+These important ecosystems, however, are threatened by anthropogenic climate change, through both ocean acidification and warming waters.
+The ocean stores large amounts of atmospheric carbon dioxide (CO2) and has increasingly been doing so since the industrial revolution (Orr et al. 2005).
+When CO2 becomes dissolved in sea water, it reacts to release bicarbonate, lowering the pH and reducing the availability of the carbonate ions that calcifying organisms such as tropical shallow-water stony corals use to create their skeletons, and altering the balance between accretion and dissolution (Cotovicz et al. 2020; Eyre et al. 2018; Watson et al. 2017).
+Moreover, the increase in atmospheric greenhouse gases has resulted in associated increases in sea surface temperatures (SST) (Hughes et al. 2017).
+When subjected to elevated water temperatures for an extended period, shallow-water coral polyps expel the endosymbiotic zooxanthellae that live within them and lose their coloration, a phenomenon commonly referred to as “bleaching” (Hoegh-Guldberg et al. 2007).
+Following a bleaching event, corals may suffer from reduced growth and calcification, with survival rates declining (Ostrander et al. 2000).

+In addition to the ongoing and accelerating impacts of climate change, the continued exposure of coral reefs to other anthropogenic stressors such as overfishing and pollution further increases their vulnerability as the cumulative or synergistic effects of multiple stressors may overwhelm the ecosystem (Renfro and Chadwick 2017.
+The multi-causality of this suite of impacts can drastically alter species composition, habitat structure, associated biodiversity, and key ecosystem functions.
+In the face of these multiple stressors, a range of management and conservation tools are used to help protect reefs and their associated biodiversity, including spatial management tools such as marine protected areas (MPAs).
+By limiting the level and types of human impacts on ecosystems such as coral reefs, MPAs may help build resilience to climate impacts.
+Yet the extent to which the efficiency and effectiveness of MPAs may be challenged by climate change, and how the changing distributions of species will affect coverage by MPAs, remain open questions (Tittensor et al. 2019).